bwhmather/bedit/docs/roadmap.md

 **Status**: todo

 Like in Sublime Text.
-Even for unsaved and untitled files, be able to quit gedit, restart it later and come back to the state before with all tabs restored.
+Even for unsaved and untitled files, be able to quit bedit, restart it later and come back to the state before with all tabs restored.

 People interested to work on it: Sébastien Wilmet